 Propose Sleeping Room schedule.
 Enter “n/a” for any items that are not applicable.

 Meetings currently are two days meetings, however they are subject to change to one day meetings.

-BLOCK #1: Date
+BLOCK #1: Date: January 19-22, 2021 ($185.00 or best available)